-- 2.12 Additional copies of distributed INDC documents can be requested from the INDC Secretariat.
-These requests will be filled provided that surplus copies are on hand. - 2.13 Translation of Contributed Documents.
+- 2.13.
+Additional copies of distributed INDC documents can be requested from the INDC Secretariat.
+These requests will be filled as long as surplus copies are on hand. - 2.14.
+Translation of Contributed Documents.

 As a rule, documents submitted to the INDC are written in English.
 With the exception of specific requests, the IAEA cannot normally be expected to translate INDC documents into English.